 Northern California’s top wine country destinations feature not just renowned wineries but also world-class restaurants, great shopping, and beautiful drives.
 There are so many exciting things to do in Napa Valley (and Sonoma) besides drinking wine!

 Drive California SR 29 from the town of Napa, in the south of the Napa Valley, to Calistoga on the north end.
 Along the way, stop for tastings at the wineries of your choice.
-Some wineries also feature great art and architecture and are worth visiting even if you don’t want to do a tasting.
+Some of Napa Valley’s best wineries also feature great art and architecture and are worth visiting even if you don’t want to do a tasting.

 The town of Yountville has a strollworthy Main Street, especially beautiful in the fall, when both trees and vines change color.
 The walk also features beautiful works of art.
 Stop for a sweet treat at Bouchon Bakery, but be prepared to wait in line!
 In Yountville, you can also dine at The French Laundry, albeit with reservations made way before your visit.